luffy050596/fabrica-util/README.md

-# go-pantheon
+# fabrica-util

-**go-pantheon** is a game server framework that is ready to use.
-It provides a general server framework for microservices, allowing you to quickly build a high-performance and highly available game server cluster.

-## vulcan-util

-**vulcan-util** is a domain-agnostic utility library developed for the **go-pantheon** framework.
+**fabrica-util** is a domain-agnostic utility library developed for the **go-pantheon** framework.
 This lightweight collection of modular components provides essential infrastructure tools including:

 - Randomization and ID generation utilities
 - Common data structure implementations